jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/bai.md

 Goal: BAI processes event data (from IBM Business automation products) so that you can derive insights into the performance of your business.

-This is evolving to self driving enterprise.
+It will be the foundation for self driving enterprise.

 ## Value propositions